-- Minneapolis Office Responsibilities Information about the duties and responsibilities for each office on the ballot. - How to File for Office To help prospective candidates prepare and know what is expected during the candidate filing period. - Filing Paperwork Preview Explanation for the different paperwork used during candidate filing. - Campaign Registration and Statement of Economic Interest Overview of two types of financial reporting required for Minneapolis candidates.
+- Minneapolis School Board Director Responsibilities

+Information about the duties and responsibilities for each office on the ballot.

+- How to File for Office

+To help prospective candidates

+prepare and know what is expected

+during the candidate filing period.

+- Filing Paperwork Preview

+Explanation for the different paperwork used during candidate filing.